Blinken hails Kyiv's pushback against Russia in visit clouded by attack | Politics

 Ukraine has retaken more than a dozen villages and small settlements in its offensive.
 But its push into Russian-held territory has been slowed by minefields and trenches.
 U.S. officials have not publicly criticised Ukraine's military tactics, and last week said they had seen progress in the southeast.

 He said U.S. aid to Kyiv would not affect the course of what he called Russia's special military operation.
-NEW DEFENCE MINISTER
+LONG-RANGE MISSILES

+Ukraine's Kuleba said he and Blinken had discussed the U.S. providing ATACMS long-range missiles and he hoped for a positive decision, adding that arming Ukraine was protecting the world from Moscow's aggression.
+The European Union condemned the Russian attack on the market in Kostiantynivka - which took place on the second day of Blinken's visit to Kyiv - calling it "heinous and barbaric" and said those behind it would be held to account.

+When the shells hit, pharmacy employee Diana Khodak saw a flash and shouted to colleagues to lie on the floor.
+"I heard things falling over, then everything was covered in smoke and fire started," she said.
+Two injured women were brought to the pharmacy, one carried by a soldier.
+She had a bone protruding from an open leg fracture.
+"She was very pale.
+She remained conscious but in shock while she was given first aid," Khodak told Reuters.

 Blinken thanked Fredericks for Denmark's donation of F-16 fighter jets to Ukraine and its leadership of a coalition of nations to train Ukrainian pilots, a State Department spokesperson said.
 Denmark and the Netherlands announced last month they would supply more than 60 U.S.-made F-16s as soon as pilots are trained to fly them - the first countries to offer the jets.